 Coronary artery bypass is surgery to treat coronary artery disease.
 It helps blood make a detour, or bypass, around one or more narrowed or blocked coronary arteries.
-These arteries are the blood vessels that bring blood to the heart.
+These arteries are the blood vessels that bring blood to the heart muscle.
 This is also called coronary artery bypass graft (CABG) or bypass surgery.

 Your doctor will make the bypass with a healthy piece of blood vessel from another part of your body.
 Then the doctor will attach, or graft, the healthy blood vessel to the narrowed or blocked artery.
 The new blood vessel bypasses the diseased artery to increase blood flow to the heart muscle.

-The doctor will make a cut in the skin over your breastbone (sternum).
+The doctor typically makes a cut in the skin over your breastbone (sternum).
 This cut is called an incision.
 Then the doctor will cut through your sternum to reach your heart and coronary arteries.
 The doctor may connect you to a heart-lung bypass machine.
 It adds oxygen to the blood and moves the blood through the body.
 The machine will allow the doctor to stop your heartbeat while working on your arteries.
 The doctor will use blood vessels from your chest, arm, or leg to bypass the narrowed or blocked parts of your arteries.
 When the blood vessels are in place, the doctor will restart your heart.
 In some cases, the doctor may be able to do the surgery without using a heart-lung machine.
 This is called "off-pump" surgery.

-The doctor will use wire to put your sternum back together.
+The doctor may use wire to put your sternum back together.
 Stitches or staples will be used to close the incisions in the skin over your sternum and where your healthy blood vessel was taken.
 The wire will stay in your chest.
 The incisions will leave scars.
 They may fade with time.

 Coronary artery bypass grafting (CABG) surgery reroutes blood around narrowed or blocked arteries, increasing blood flow to the heart muscle tissue.

+Bypass surgery is most often done as an open-heart surgery.
 The surgeon makes a vertical incision in the skin and muscle in the middle of the chest and then cuts through the breastbone (sternum).

 The surgeon spreads the rib cage with a retractor to expose the heart and then cuts through the lining that protects the heart (pericardium).